mariereed/Hackbright-Project/README.md

 ## Usage

 Navigation:
-..*Cloud returns to homepage
+* Cloud returns to homepage
-..*Avatar is a dropdown:
+* Avatar is a dropdown:
-....*Dashboard,
+..* Dashboard,
-....*Timeline,
+..* Timeline,
-....*Logout
+..* Logout

 Homepage:
   Create new users,